 A current CV must also be submitted, but only once if proposing multiple classes.
 All documents should be emailed to firstname.lastname@example.org with the subject line Class Proposal – Your Name.

 Once all documents have been submitted, the Program Coordinator will review materials and contact instructors with any follow up questions, or if they decide to proceed with a proposed class(es) .
 If selected, you will work with the Program Coordinator to set preferred class dates, time and duration, as well as review and finalize the materials list.

 Requirements & Expectations of Instructors

 Once the class proposal is accepted, the instructor will be required to submit a detailed class outline or syllabus to help Kala staff promote the class and answer questions that may arise about the class.
 A contract, covid waiver/agreement, proof of vaccination, and a signed W9 form will be required two weeks prior to the start of the instructor’s first class.

-Instructors will be required to watch a Disability Training video tutorial and complete an in-person orientation of facilities with the Studio Education Manager (if applicable).
+Instructors will be required to watch a Disability Training video tutorial and complete an in-person orientation of facilities with the Program Coordinator (if applicable).

 Instructors are expected to respond to correspondence from the Program Coordinator within 72 hours.
 Instructors will provide requested materials by stated deadlines, including lesson plans, materials lists, images, etc.

 Kala expects instructors to embrace a collaborative work ethic with staff, studio assistants, students, and Kala community members and communicate any problems or challenges with the Studio Education Manager in a timely manner.